Micha062301/themedium/README.md

-# Medium with Collaborative AI-Powered Content Engagement Engine (CEE)
+# Medium with Collaborative AI-Powered Content Engagement Engine

 This project was created for the **Level Up Vibe Coding Hackathon** (hosted by Outlier AI on Luma, May 2–4, 2025).
 It replicates Medium's minimalist interface and introduces an AI-powered enhancement to curate personalized content, foster community interaction, and boost engagement by 40%.